Required

 When seeking to file a civil case of any kind, it is important to determine the identity of potential defendants.
 While most truck accident lawsuits involve a negligent driver, there could be many potential defendants depending on the circumstances.

 The most common defendant in a truck accident case is the operator of the commercial vehicle.
 Most truck crashes occur due to operator error, which makes their inclusion in the lawsuit a relatively safe assumption.
-There are countless factors that could lead to a truck driver causing an accident, from careless driving to intoxication.
+Countless factors could lead to a truck driver causing an accident, from careless driving to intoxication.

-However, there are other ways a trucking company could face a lawsuit.
-A truck owner has many obligations when it comes to the trucking business, including ensuring their vehicle meets maintenance requirements and the operator does not have a history of reckless driving.
-If a trucking company fails to take these precautions, they could be liable for damages from an ensuing crash.
+There are several ways a trucking company could be held liable.
+A truck owner has many obligations when it comes to the trucking business, including ensuring their vehicle meets maintenance requirements and that operators meet hours of service regulations and have a clean driving record.
+If a trucking company fails to take these precautions, it could be liable for damages from an ensuing crash.

 Truck Manufacturers